-For almost 30 years, the &Beyond and Africa Foundation have been working together collaboratively to facilitate change WITH the community.
-Eight active programs support a partnership between local stakeholders to nurture and protect the natural resources while working to champion sustainability, education and conservation.
-With six lodges spread over 70,560 acres (28,555 hectares) on South Africa’s Phinda Private Game Reserve, this is a social enterprise that also provides job opportunity and stability.
-Balancing the needs of the community and creating opportunities to thrive in harmony with the wildlife create capacity building goodwill.
+For almost 30 years, the &Beyond and Africa Foundation have been working together collaboratively to facilitate change with the community.
+Eight active programs support a partnership between local stakeholders to nurture and protect natural resources while working to champion sustainability, education and conservation.
+With six lodges spread over 70,560 acres (28,555 hectares) on South Africa’s Phinda Private Game Reserve, this is a social enterprise that also provides job opportunities and stability.
+Balancing the needs of the community and creating opportunities to thrive in harmony with the wildlife create capacity-building goodwill.
 Anytime you travel with &Beyond, you’re supporting conservation in that community.
 Simple as that.

 Understanding that travel destinations reap economic rewards while also struggling with the ‘invisible burden’ of overtourism, The Travel Foundation works to identify and address a destination’s sustainability risks.
 These efforts include controlling the invasive lionfish species by putting it on the menu in Saint Lucia’s hotels.
 This win-win mobilization serves to protect reef wildlife, provide jobs for fishers and feed visitors healthy local fare.
 In Jamaica, guests are encouraged to explore outside of their resort.
 The Rastafari Indigenous Village received business advice and assistance from TTF and is now licensed as an official tourist attraction from the Jamaica Tourism Board.
 Alliances with funding partners such as EasyJet holidays and Be Local provide financial support.